Challenges in Restructuring Community-based Moderation: Introduction

-To answer this question, we conducted an extensive archival analysis of 175 documents related to the implementation and discussion around FlaggedRevs on different language editions and complimented them with seven semi-structured interviews with Wikipedia administrators and moderators.
-We organize our observations along challenges along three dimensions: \textit{community}, \textit{platform and policies}, and \textit{technology}.
-Overall, our findings suggest that while a new technology might have positive effects, it may still conflict with the properties of the platform's social structure, including policies, norms, and reward systems.
-While extensive research in social computing has studied attempts to integrate new technologies in different organizational settings \citep[e.g.,][]{kiene2019technological, leonard2011implementation, barrett2012reconfiguring}, our study is unique in unpacking a troubled norm-enforcement implementation in the context of a community-oriented platform with a high degree of self-governance.
-Our work makes an empirical contribution by suggesting a solution to the puzzle raised in \citepos{chau_tran_flaggedrevs} quantitative study of FlaggedRevs (i.e., why a system with strong performance metrics might ultimately still fail).
-We also make a theoretical contribution to the social computing literature by placing the older social computing literature on technological change in organizations in direct conversation with the more contemporary literature on content moderation and shared governance.
-Our case study shows how this older literature on change can be updated and translated in ways that allow it to continue to be relevant to contemporary social computing contexts and challenges.
-Our findings can serve as a lesson for online platforms that rely on community-based moderation---like Reddit, Discord, Twitch, and so on---and suggest that the complex relationship between platforms and self-governed groups can lead to a state of mutual failure in which self-erected bureaucratic hurdles prevent both sides from providing necessary support for the technology they both hope to adopt.
+To answer this question, we conducted an extensive archival analysis of 67 documents related to implementing and discussing FlaggedRevs on different Wikipedia language editions and seven semi-structured interviews with Wikipedia administrators and moderators.
+We organize our observations about challenges along three dimensions, namely, \textit{community}, \textit{platform and policies}, and \textit{technology}.
+Overall, our findings suggest that while a new technology might demonstrate positive effects, it may still conflict with the platform's social structure in the form of policies, norms, and reward systems.
+While extensive research in social computing has studied attempts to integrate new technologies in different organizational settings \citep[e.g.,][]{kiene2019technological, leonard2011implementation, barrett2012reconfiguring}, our studyfocuses on how this process plays out in a community-oriented platform with a high degree of self-governance.
+Our work also makes an empirical contribution by suggesting a solution to the puzzle raised in \citepos{chau_tran_flaggedrevs} quantitative study of FlaggedRevs (i.e., why this particular system with strong performance metrics might ultimately still fail).
+Furthermore, we make a theoretical contribution by placing the older social computing literature on technological change in organizations in direct conversation with the more contemporary literature on content moderation and shared governance.
+Our case study also shows how this older literature on technological change in organizations can be updated and translated in ways that allow it to continue to be relevant to contemporary social computing contexts.
+The findings also suggest that the complex relationship between online platforms that rely on community-based moderation, such as Reddit, Discord, and Twitch, and their self-governed communities can prevent both sides from providing necessary support for the technology they both hope to adopt.